-The DNP program is open to qualified registered nurses who hold a BSN degree and a current, unencumbered RN license in TN or a compact RN license state, with an MSN from an accredited university and nursing program, or other master's degree from an accredited university to include, but not limited to, a Master's in Business Administration, a Master's in Public Health, a Master's in Health Education, a master's in Health Care Administration.
-Additional course work may be required.
+The DNP program is open to qualified registered nurses who hold a BSN degree and a current, unencumbered RN license in the state where DNP experiential hours (clinical project) will be completed, with an MSN from an accredited university and nursing program, or other master's degree from an accredited university to include, but not limited to, a Master's in Business Administration, a Master's in Public Health, a Master's in Health Education, a master's in Health Care Administration (additional coursework may be required with master's degrees other than MSN).

 All applicants must complete an online application.
 Each candidate must complete all required sections of the application and upload all required documents before the application can be processed and sent to the DNP Admissions Committee for consideration.
 The application can be accessed at http://apply.king.edu